SpencerTSterling/DegreePlanner/README.md

 - **User Authentication**:
   - Secure login system using ASP.NET Identity.

+## Installation and User Guide

+For detailed installation instructions, see [docs/InstallationGuide.md](./docs/InstallationGuide.md).

 ## Acknowledgments
 This project was built with these tools and frameworks: